elibroftw/blog.elijahlopez.ca/content/posts/housing-market-rent-seeking-unethical.md

 ~~We know that land is artificially scarce and its causing a shortage of shelter.
 Let's call the demand for housing ownership for the purpose of living D<sub>1</sub> and the supply of housing for the purpose of living S<sub>1</sub>.
 After adding the demand for housing ownership for the purposes of investing, we find that the market price has increased!
 All because of investors.
 Now I'm not saying that all developments are for the purposes of long-term residents, but I know for a fact that some tenants can afford rent but are not getting approved.
 So why is increasing the demand and price for rent unethical?
 Well if there's a housing shortage and demand for investing exists, then the people who could afford to buy the would be market price are priced out and any investor who is receiving a subsidized rent or isn't renting at all is taking forcing people to lose their wealth so that the land lords wealth increases.
 New wealth was created with the construction of the property, not with the transfer of the equity from the bank to the land lord.
 So using rent to help make those payments is nothing but a wealth transfer from the poor to the land lord.
 This demand is present even with a sales tax!~~

 Some people do need to rent so land lording is required.
-Figuring out the reasonable rent is the real challenge and how much is too much is the real challenge.
+Figuring out the reasonable rent is the real challenge and how much is too much is another challenge.

 ### Policy Scenario